 Withdrawing from (dropping) a class during the add/drop period for the appropriate part of term will result in the complete removal of the course from a student's record.
 Withdrawing from a class during the withdraw period - after the add/drop deadline but before the "last day to WD without academic penalty" deadline - will result in a grade of WD on a student's transcript; this grade will not affect the GPA.
-Withdrawing from a class during the withdraw/fail period - after the "last day to WD without academic penalty" deadline - will result in a grade of WF on a student's transcript; this grade calculates as an F in the GPA.
+Withdrawing from a class during the withdraw/fail period - after the "last day to WD without academic penalty" deadline - will result in a student's transcript; this grade after the "last day to WD without academic penalty" deadline - will result in a student's transcript; this grade as an F in the GPA.
 Consult the Academic Calendar for these deadlines.